samnabi/shopkit/readme.md

 ## Pricing

-You can try Shopkit for free on your test server, forever.
-Once you're satisfied, [buy a Shopkit license for $25 CAD](http://shopkit.samnabi.com) to use it on a public site.
+Since Shopkit runs on the Kirby CMS, you'll have to buy a [Kirby license](http://getkirby.com/license) from Bastian.

-Since Shopkit runs on the Kirby CMS, you'll also have to buy a [Kirby license](http://getkirby.com/license) from Bastian.
+As of v2.6, there is no Shopkit license required to use it on a public server.

 Shopkit also depends on some plugins whose authors you should support: